Budget Tips for Fiji

 10. Book Activities in Fiji

 While we’ve touched on the free activities, it’s likely there will be the odd paid activity on your Fiji bucket list.
-However, we recommend booking your activities once you arrive in Fiji rather than booking it from overseas through a travel agent.
+However, we recommend booking your activities once you arrive in Fiji rather than booking them from overseas through a travel agent.
 We have seen some huge differences in the prices advertised in Fiji compared to overseas.